Russian stocks crash and ruble plunges to record low - KTVZ

 The Moscow stock exchange had suspended trading earlier on Thursday but when dealing resumed, stocks went into free-fall.

-The MOEX index plunged as much as 45%, while the RTS index — which is denominated in dollars — was down more than 40% at 4.15 a.m.
+The MOEX index plunged as much as 45% before rebounding to trade down 33%, while the RTS index — which is denominated in dollars — was down 38% at 8:25 a.m.
 ET.
-The crash wiped about $75 billion off the value of Russia’s biggest companies.
+The crash wiped about $70 billion off the value of Russia’s biggest companies.

 Russian banks and oil companies were among the hardest hit in volatile trading, with shares in Sberbank — Russia’s largest lender — at one stage losing 57% of their value.
-Rosneft, in which BP owns a 19.75% stake, plunged as much as 58%.
-BP shares dropped 5% in London.
+Rosneft, in which BP owns a 19.75% stake, plunged as much as 58%, before steadying a little.
+BP shares dropped 3% in London.
+Gazprom, the giant gas company behind the Nord Stream 2 pipeline, was down 40%.

+Russia’s central bank said in a statement that it had instructed brokers to suspend short sales “given the current situation in the financial market and to protect the rights and legitimate interests of investors.”
+That means they can no longer borrow securities to sell in anticipation of buying them back at a lower price.
+The order took effect at 11:00 a.m. local time.

 The United States, European Union, United Kingdom and other allies announced limited new sanctions on Russia earlier this week after Moscow said it would send troops into two breakaway regions of eastern Ukraine.
 Germany said it was suspending certification of the controversial Nord Stream 2 gas pipeline.